 But the problem is that many VPN services are stepping up and claiming to be the ‘best.'
 But how do you check their service efficiency guarantee?
 Where exactly do you start?
 Don’t worry, as we’re here with a complete guide to help you know exactly what VPN tests you need to run and how to do it to find out which VPN is the best.

-Well, something as simple as your IP address can give hints for hackers about your city and ZIP code.
+Well, something as simple as your IP address can give hints to hackers about your city and ZIP code.
 If hackers are skilled enough to ping your IP, they can try to map any open port available to them and use this to track and access your device.

 That’s why you must know how to check your VPN connection for any loopholes.
 Stay glued to know the complete process.